Sensitive facial skin – Understanding its causes and how to protect it

 Both conditions can lead to skin becoming sensitive to irritants.

 Ageing skin is also prone to sensitivity, as thinning of the epidermis and reduced lipid synthesis can result in the barrier function being compromised.
-Declining levels of substances like Hyaluronic Acid, which hydrates the skin’s layers, and coenzyme Q10, which energises cells to improve their regenerative function, can exacerbate this situation.
+Declining levels of substances like Hyaluronic Acid, which hydrates the skin’s layers, and coenzyme Q10, which energises cells to improve their regenerative function, then exacerbate this situation.
 The result is a combination of fine lines and wrinkles with dry, reddened skin, and itchiness.

 What causes facial skin to become sensitive